 With all the excitement that surrounds heading off to school, it is possible to forget about keeping your valuables safe.
 Most college kids arrive on campus with thousands of dollars’ worth of personal property including small, easy-to-steal electronics.
 Laptops, cell phones, cameras, stereos, and video game systems are easy targets for thieves.

-We advise that you also periodically check over the list to be sure you haven’t let anything go by the wayside.
+We advise that you also periodically check over the list to be sure you haven’t let anything go by the wayside and so you stay up to date on the general safety guidelines for college.

 Protect Your Valuables Checklist